Event-Customized Image Generation: Experiments

-\textbf{Retrieval-based Evaluation.} Each reference image in {SWiG-Event} contains reference entities together with labeled event class, bounding boxes, nouns, and their corresponding masks.
+\textbf{Setting.} Each reference image in {SWiG-Event} contains reference entities together with labeled event class, bounding boxes, nouns, and their corresponding masks.
 Specifically, we construct the target prompt as a list of reference entity nouns, \ie, we ask all the methods to \emph{reproduce} the event of the reference image with the same reference event and same reference entities.
-Additionally, ControlNet takes the semantic map merged from the masks as the layout condition, and BoxDiff takes the bounding boxes with labeled entity nouns as the layout condition\footref{ft:appendix}.
-To evaluate the customization quality of 5,000 target images, we retrieved each target image for its corresponding reference image across all the 100 reference images that have the same reference event class.
-Specifically, we extracted the image feature of each image through a pre-trained CLIP~\citep{radford2021learning} visual encoder and calculated the cosine similarities for image retrieval.
+Additionally, ControlNet takes the semantic map merged from the masks as the layout condition.
+MIGC and BoxDiff take the bounding boxes with labeled entity nouns as the layout condition\footref{ft:appendix}.